questionlp/api.wwdt.me_docs/content/endpoints/guest.md

 ## Guest

 This set of Wait Wait...
 Don't Tell Me!
 Stats API endpoints can be used to request Not My Job guests and their corresponding information.

 ### List guests

+Returns an array of guest objects, each containing their database ID, name and slug string.

-List all Not My Job guests, sorted by guest name
+The array is sorted by guest name.

 ```endpoint
 GET /v1.0/guests